Samourai-Wallet/samourai-wallet-android/Getting started.md

 ## Using PayNym payment code connection (BIP47)

 Think of a PayNym as a permanent and reusable code that you can share with anyone.
-It looks similar to a bitcoin address but it is longer and starts with **'PM8T'**
+It looks similar to a Bitcoin address but it is longer and starts with **'PM8T'**

-Anybody who connects to your PayNym can generate private bitcoin addresses on demand for sending bitcoin to your wallet.
+Anybody who connects to your PayNym can generate private Bitcoin addresses on demand for sending Bitcoin to your wallet.

 ### Create your first connection to Samourai Dev Wallet